genotrance/px/README.md

 python px.py --help
 ```

+## Building

+To build an executable, run built.bat.
+You will need pyinstall (pip install pyinstall)
+and the microsoft VC++ toolset (pyinstall will prompt you with a link if not present :) ).

+If it complains about missing libraries, then you may modify build.bat to give it the path to the MS dlls like:

+`pyinstaller --clean --paths "C:\Program Files (x86)\Windows Kits\10\Redist\ucrt\DLLs\x64" --noupx -w -F -i px.ico px.py --hidden-import win32timezone --exclude-module win32ctypes`

+substituting the correct path for your system.  (looks like this can also come from the environment).

 ## Configuration

 Px requires only one piece of information in order to function - the server